nekrasovadasha22/HW2_Git_and_python/HW2_nekrasova/README.md

 After this the script is ready to recieve your mathematical expression.

 ### Development
-This project is leaded by Nekrasova D. with contributions from the following people:
+This project is leaded by nekrasovadasha22 with contributions from the following people:
 - grishchenkoira
 - anisssum
 - NSapozhnikov